 Suzanna Brodie, Post Grad Dip, BA (hons), MBACP reg

-I am an integrative Psychotherapist and Counsellor and work in a person centred way.
-I specialise in addiction, though I also see clients for various other issues and work collaboratively to explore what is behind their anxiety, depression and to build self esteem.
-I provide a safe non-judgemental space to allow clients to talk about any current challenges they are facing and also to look back on their life to identify patterns of relating and ways of being in the world.
+I provide a safe non-judgemental space so it is possible to talk about any current challenges you may be facing and to reflect back on your life to identify patterns of relating and ways of being in the world.
 I believe this holding experience to be at the heart of change and overcoming difficulties.

 Taking the first step is often not easy.
 I am happy to have an initial chat on the phone to see whether you feel we can work together.
 I hope to help you move forward with more awareness of yourself and explore your choices to feel happier and derive meaning in your life.